getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 *The best tool for orchestration and management of container clusters varies with the size of the cluster: Kubernetes and Marathon excel with thousands of hosts while Compose is ideal for a single host.*

-Orchestrating and managing a cluster of Docker containers is an emerging trend that is not only very competitive with many companies, but one that is evolving at a rapid pace.
+Orchestrating and managing a cluster of Docker containers is an emerging trend that is not only very competitive but is evolving rapidly.
 Many options currently exist with various feature sets, and the race to be the front-runner is in full swing.